randix/KioskContacts/README.md

 - title=Conference East

-  Sets the title of the App.
+  Sets the title of the app.

 - subtitle=VM Kiosk

-  Sets the subtitle of the App.
+  Sets the subtitle of the app.

 - event=conference